aspnet/Blazor.Docs/docs/components/index.md

 [!code-cshtml[](common/samples/2.x/ComponentsSample/Pages/ChildComponent.cshtml)]

-The body of the Bootstrap-styled panel is provided by `ChildContent`. `ChildContent` is bound to the `<ChildComponent>` element's content in the parent component by convention.
+The body of the Bootstrap-styled panel is provided by `ChildContent`. `ChildContent` is loaded where the `<ChildComponent>` element appears in the parent component.

 ## Routing

 Routing in Blazor is achieved by providing a route template to each accessible component in the app.

-Route templates are converted into [RouteAttribute](/dotnet/api/microsoft.aspnetcore.mvc.routeattribute) implementations.
+When a *\*.cshtml* file with an `@page` directive is compiled, the produced class is given a [RouteAttribute](https://docs.microsoft.com/dotnet/api/microsoft.aspnetcore.mvc.routeattribute) specifying the route template.
+At runtime, the router looks for component classes with a `RouteAttribute` attribute and renders whichever component has a route template that matches the requested URL.

 Multiple route templates can be applied to a component.
 The following component responds to requests for `/BlazorRoute` and `/DifferentBlazorRoute`:

 [!code-cshtml[](common/samples/2.x/ComponentsSample/Pages/BlazorRoute.cshtml?start=1&end=4)]